Bernardino delle Croci

-Bernardino delle Croci (born Parma; died between 1528–1530 in Brescia) was an Italian goldsmith and sculptor of the Brescian Renaissance.
-He was the founder of the Delle Croci family of important goldsmiths and sculptors, known for their specialism in processional crosses, reliquaries and altars.
+Bernardino delle Croci (born Parma; died between 1528 and 1530 in Brescia) was an Italian goldsmith and sculptor of the Brescian Renaissance.
+He was also the founder of the Delle Croci family of important goldsmiths and sculptors, known for their specialism in processional crosses, reliquaries and altars.

 Life

 Bernardino, born in Parma, was the son of Giacomino.
 The exact year of his birth is not known; it is likely to have been in the middle of the fifteenth century.
 His presence in Brescia is documented by a 1486 estimus stating he lives near the Porta Bruciata.
 However, this was not the year he arrived in Brescia: in 1487, he received the balance of payment for the pedestal of the reliquary of the Holy Cross in the Duomo Vecchio, which had been commissioned following deliberations by the city's special council on 12 August 1474.
 A contract from 23 March 1477 documents his agreement to work on a tabernacle for the Dominican friars.

 Attached to the School of the Blessed Sacrament of the Basilica of San Pietro de Dom, he was appointed among the members overseeing work on the fraternity's altar by Vincenzo Foppa, a Brescian painter, on 1 May 1501.
 Between 1503 and 1517, he is documented to have been involved in the execution of Mausoleum of Martinengo for the Santissimo Corpo di Christo church in Brescia, along with Gasparo Cairano.